 A Brief Bit of EDM History

 The electrical discharge machining (EDM) process we know today started with the observations of Joseph Preistly in 1770.
 He noticed that electrical discharges had removed material from the electrodes in his experiments.
 This is also known as electro-discharge erosion.

-Wire EDM is also known as: edm cutting, edm milling, wire cut edm, wire cutting, spark machining, spark eroding, wire burning, and wire erosion.
+EDM is also known as: spark machining, spark eroding, and die sinking.